-Qualified majority other than that stipulated in article 201.2 of the Spanish Corporate Enterprises Act for the matters provided for in article 194.1 thereof Other situations requiring qualified majority

-% stipulated for resolution ratification

-Describe the differences I
+Qualified majority other than that stipulated in article 201.2 of the Spanish Corporate Enterprises Act for the matters provided for in article Other situations requiring qualified majority % stipulated for resolution ratification 194.1 thereof Describe the differences

 B.3 Indicate the rules governing the amendment of the company's bylaws.
 Specifically, indicate the majorities required to amend the bylaws and any rules in place for protecting shareholders' rights in these instances.